-What (or Who) is the Gift of the Holy Spirit in Acts 2:38?
+Who (or what) is the Gift of the Holy Spirit in Acts 2:38?

 It is interesting how one phrase out of one verse can cause such a division between those who believe in the words of God.
 It’s as if we have subconsciously robbed ourselves of a gift from the heavens because of a fear of going to one extreme or another.
 One individual chooses to believe that the gift is no longer existent, while the person, on the opposite extreme, believes that the gift is so much more than it actually is.
 We must not go to extremes, but rather, seek truth.
 Truth is what makes us free.
 Truth is what takes away our chains.
 In this post we will discuss who the Holy Spirit really is, but more specifically what the “gift” of the Holy Spirit is, according to Scripture.

 Also, we should not act as if the Spirit is only active through the word (Bible).
 First, the Spirit is promised to everyone who calls on Jesus for all generations.
 Second, any of us can have the word, even if we aren’t a Christian.
 I know atheists who know the Bible better than a lot of Christians.
 Does that mean they are sealed with sonship?
 Third, the Spirit is a perfect part of the God-head.
 The English Bible is not translated perfectly, therefore it is not the Spirit.
-Fourth, there is simply no Scripture that even hints that “word only” is an option.
-Any Scripture being used to support word only can be used to argue that the word only works through the Spirit, not the Spirit through the word.
+Fourth, there is simply no Scripture that hints that “word only” is an option.
+Any Scripture being used to support a view that suggests “the Spirit only works through the word” can also be used to argue that the word only works through the Spirit.
 Which leads me to my fifth point, Romans 8, Galatians 4, and Ephesians 2 argue truths about the Spirit within Christians that would not be possible if He only dwelled in the word.
 The Spirit is clearly not taking a nap, covering Himself up in the pages of the Bible.